-MHS Conveyor recommends for maintenance or repair purposes, to incorporate a lock out and tag procedure to ensure all starting devices, prime movers (Pneumatic), or powered accessories are off before attempting maintenance or repair.
+MHS Conveyor Recommends for maintenance or repair purposes, to incorporate a lock out or tag procedure.
+To ensure all starting devices, prime movers, or powered accessories are off before attempting to maintenance or repair.

-The following procedures are designed to protect everyone involved with the conveyor against an unexpected restart which includes understanding of potential hazard of stored energy, which can exist after the power source is locked out.
+The procedures below are designed to protect everyone involved with the conveyor against an unexpected restart.
+To include understanding of potential hazard of stored energy, which can exist after the power source is locked out.